Learn to fuel the gymnast for optimal performance and longevity in the sport.

 Gymnasts are expected to grow and gain just like normal children and teens.
-They all grow at different rates, children grow “out” before they grow “up”; teens grow “up” before they grouw “out”.
+They all grow at different rates.
+Children grow “out” before they grow “up”.
+Teens grow “up” before they grow “out”.
 Don’t buy your gymnast this crazy expensive posh wardrobe at 14-15 years old as their body may not be finished growing.
 She doesn’t need the added pressure of “I’ve got to still fit into these clothes” when she can’t control how her body changes with puberty.

 It’s really important to buy clothes that FIT.
-We all have a “range” of clothing sizes in our closets, and this is normal due to variance in manufacturing practices as well as normal fluctuations in our bodies with different life seasons, times of the year, etc.
+We all have a “range” of clothing sizes in our closets.
+This is normal due to variance in manufacturing practices as well as normal fluctuations in our bodies with different life seasons, times of the year, etc.

 There is nothing productive about keeping clothing that aren’t going to fit anytime soon.
 “Goal” clothing is unhelpful and just reinforces inadequacy.